-The Law Office of Jason A. Dennis is one of the fastest growing immigration law firms in the country.
-Our team of immigration law experts is available to offer legal services and advice to clients on any complications they may face while applying for refugee status.
+The Law Office of Jason A. Dennis is one of the fastest-growing immigration law firms in the country.
+Our New York City refugee protection lawyer is available to offer legal services and advice to clients on any complications they may face while applying for refugee status.

 We have experience in every facet of immigration law and will use our knowledge and skills to reach the best outcome possible for your case.
 Contact our New York City refugee protection lawyers today for legal advice or to schedule an initial consultation and see what we can do to help you.